NXP/mcu-smhmi/docs/source/coffee_machine/coffee_machine_cm7.md

 # Coffee Machine database
 The Coffee Machine application uses framework flash operations with low-level littlefs file system to store the recognized user-faces database and user coffee information.
 The detailed usage API is located in files "framework/hal/vision/hal_sln_facedb.h" and "coffee_machine/cm7/source/hal_sln_coffeedb.h".
 The face database and user coffee information database entry are bound together using user id.
 The user id is a unique identifier on one device.

-To make it easier for user to add his own database with personal attributes, we split the face database from user database.
+To make it easier for users to add their database with personal attributes, we split the face database from user database.
 The user should create something similar with hal_sln_coffeedb.h and add attributes like in the coffee_attribute_t structure.

 ## Face recognize databse usage
-The ***g_facedb_ops*** handles all kinds of face database operation.
+***g_facedb_ops*** handles all kinds of face database operation.
 ```c
 typedef struct _facedb_ops
 {